Solutions For Your Hamstring Pain

 The biceps femoris, semitendinosus and semimembranosus are the 3 muscles that make up the hamstrings.
 They normally act as one when doing different movements such as standing from a seated position, walking, and jumping.

 If there are trigger points in any of the hamstring muscles, a client will probably limp and it will be difficult to get out of a chair.
 They will likely be woken in the middle of the night.
 A client may complain of pain in the quadriceps when it is actually coming from their hamstrings.
 The weak hamstrings have caused the quadriceps to get overloaded.
-Hamstring trigger points can be confused for sciatica since they have the same referral pattern.
-The sciatic nerves runs right under the biceps femoris.
+Since they have the same referral pattern, hamstring trigger points can be confused for sciatica.
+The sciatic nerves run right under the biceps femoris.
 Hamstring trigger points may also be confused for arthritis in the knee.

 The Solution for Pain in Your Hamstrings